lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 .. image:: /_static/build-ci/github_branch_protection_travis.png

-If your repository included a :file:`.travis.yml` file before you enabled branch protections these options will have been available to you immediately.
+If your repository already included a :file:`.travis.yml` file before you enabled branch protections these options will have been available to you immediately and can be enabled as part of the initial branch protections.

 .. _lfs-repos: